Quackdoc/Documentation/Installation/install-in-a-virtual-machine/advanced-qemu-config.md

  -object input-linux,id=kbd1,evdev=/dev/input/by-id/KEYBOARD_NAME,grab_all=on,repeat=on
 ```

-by default you can use left and right `ctrl` together to change whether the device is used by the host or the VM.
+By default you can use left and right `ctrl` together to change whether the device is used by the host or the VM.

 ## Flexible bash scripting

-some folks who add and remove options from qemu may find that the current script setups are more of a hassle to use. however we can set up scripts using arrays instead this can allow users to comment out arguments from the script without breaking script, which is useful for prototyping. this does however pose some issues, that will be explained under the `booting a physical install` section
+Some people who add and remove options from qemu often may find that the current script setups are more of a hassle to use.
+However we can set up scripts using arrays instead this can allow users to comment out arguments from the script without breaking script.
+This is very useful for prototyping as this allows us to more efficently test and comment out various arguments.
+This does however pose some issues which will be explained under the `booting a physical install` section.

 ```bash